TheNoviceProspect/thenoviceprospect.github.io/_posts/2022-07-13-sideprojects.md

 2 hours of my time well spent :grin:

 ### Side project 3 (Cleanliness is a nice feature in a B*ong)

 What can I say, I like a clean B*ng for my 420 needs :smile:

+### And who can forget Side Project 4

+.. writing this blog post